mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 There are financial assistance programs available, including Fertile Hope, a discount programs for eligible patients managed by Livestrong.
 For more information about this, ask your nurse or a member of your healthcare team for an application or go to the Fertile Hope Website at [http://www.fertilehope.org/](http://www.fertilehope.org/).

 ### Speaking to Your Children about your Transplant
 Being open with your child helps to build trust and a sense of security.
+Before

-Before Always take into consideration your child’s age, developmental stage and individual personality when talking to your child about your illness and transplant.
+Always take into consideration your child’s age, developmental stage and individual personality when talking to your child about your illness and transplant.

 Use the proper name and terms ("bump" or and "boo boo" are confusing) when describing your diagnosis and transplant.

-Prepare your child for changes in your appearance, energy level and daily routine (e.g.  not going to work and multiple medical appointments)Be cautious about making promises that you will be home by an exact date (as discharges can be delayed for various reasons)Invite your child to ask any and all questionsValidate your child’s feelings Reassure your child that he/she is not responsible for your illness and that cancer is not contagiousSet aside family time where the transplant is not the only focus
+Prepare your child for changes in your appearance, energy level and daily routine (e.g.  not going to work and multiple medical appointments)

+Be cautious about making promises that you will be home by an exact date (as discharges can be delayed for various reasons) Invite your child to ask any and all questions

+Validate your child’s feelings

+Reassure your child that he/she is not responsible for your illness and that cancer is not contagious

+Set aside family time where the transplant is not the only focus

 ### Making Arrangements for Childcare
-<div class="outstanding">To be written.
-Social work team should provide input.
-It might be useful to include information about communicating with children, speaking to them about transplant.</div>
+Identify one or more family/friend who knows your child well to care for your child during the transplant periodMaintain your child’s daily routine as much as possiblePrepare your child for these changes and help him/her weather the transitionExpect that your child may have some reactions or may show normal signs of adjustment during the transition Engage your child’s teachers, counselors, clergy, and other adults involved in their life to support them during this time.
+Educate your child’s caregiver about the transplant process in case your child has questions during the separation

 ### Making Arrangements for Your Pets
 Animals can carry diseases and may present risks to you while your immune system is compromised.
 During your transplant period (chemotherapy through recovery), you should minimize direct contact with animals.
 Your pets will not be able to stay with you at the hotel or apartment, so you should arrange for them to be cared for while you are away from home.